Castino1600/Dev_Data_Product_Project/README.md

 ========================

+This is the repository where I upload my work for Developing Data Products Project assignment 1:

+In this repo, you will find
+* Programs to support my application
+1. ui.R
+2. server.R

+* Markdown files
+* Rstudio Presentation
+* Readme file

-This is the repository where Developing Data Products Project assignment is located: The shiny application developed is a Celsius to Faranheit converter.
-It is very simple to use, just insert the temperature in Faranheit and click submit and you'll get the temperature returned in Celsius.
+The shiny application developed is a Celsius to Faranheit converter.
+You just need to plug in the insert the temperature in Faranheit or click and submit to get the temperature returned in Celsius or Faranheit.

-files of the applications are:

-ui.R
-server.R

-The application is accesible in:

-After a presentation of the application is disigned using slidify.
-The presentation could be visualized in:
+The Rstudio Presentation described the motivation and the developing process for this App.
+Also, we showed some simulation results with a sample dataset to demonstrate and validate the App.